IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 #### **Lo-Fi Wireframes**

-The wireframes are designed to map the overall UI layout and show all essential screen components needed for **Nova Digital**.
+The wireframes are designed to map the overall UI layout and show all essential screen components needed for **NOVA Digital**.
 These screens represent user journeys such as logging in, content discovery, and video playback:

 1. **Input Controls:**
    - **Dropdowns, text fields, and radio buttons** allow users to filter content, input text, or select preferences.